-The University Musical Society Administrative Director shall evaluate all disclosed potential conflicts of interest or conflicts of commitment.
-He may require the staff member to provide additional information or documentation that may be relevant to evaluating the potential conflict of interest or conflict of commitment.
+The associate dean serving as COI/COC manager shall evaluate all disclosed potential conflicts of interest or conflicts of commitment.
+The associate dean serving as the COI/COC manager may require the staff member to provide additional information or documentation that may be relevant to evaluating the potential conflict of interest or conflict of commitment.

-As needed, the University Musical Society Administrative Director will consult with appropriate central administrative offices (e.g., Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
+As needed, the associate dean serving as the COI/COC manager will consult with appropriate central administrative offices (e.g., Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
 (See also Section B.4, below.)
-As needed, he or she will also consult with [his or her supervisor].
+As needed, he or she will also consult with the dean.

-3. Developing plans to manage potential conflicts of interest and conflicts of commitment

-When the University Musical Society Administrative Director has determined that a potential conflict of interest or conflict of commitment exists that must be managed or eliminated, he or she must develop, in consultation with the employee, a recommended plan for managing the potential conflict.
-The Administrative Director will then provide the plan to the employee's supervisor, who has authority for approving it.
-The supervisor will provide the employee with a copy of the approved conflict management plan and will discuss any related ambiguities or issues that arise.
+3. Developing plans to manage potential conflicts of interest and conflicts of commitment When the associate dean serving as the COI/COC manager has determined that a potential conflict of interest or conflict of commitment exists that must be managed or eliminated, he or she must develop, in consultation with the employee, their supervisor, and the dean, a recommended plan for managing the potential conflict.
+The associate dean serving as the COI/COC manager will then provide the plan to the dean, who has authority for approving it.
+The associate dean serving as the COI/COC manager will provide the supervisor and the employee with copies of the approved conflict management plan and will meet with them to discuss it and any related ambiguities or issues that arise.